+- 2.3.1.
 It is a criminal offence for anyone applying for housing, from a housing authority, to knowingly give false information or to withhold information which is relevant to their application.
-An offence is also committed if an applicant allows a third party to provide false information on their behalf.

-Ground 5 in Schedule 2 of the Housing Act 1985 (as amended by s.146 of the 1996 Act) enables a housing authority to seek possession of a tenancy granted as a result of a false statement by the tenant or a person acting at the tenant's instigations.

-Applicants who knowingly withhold information or mislead the local authority when making their application the Council's intention will be to prosecute applicants under the Fraud Act 2006 and/or Forgery and Counterfeiting Act 1981.
+An offence is also committed if an applicant allows a third party to provide false information on their behalf. - 2.3.2.
+Ground 5 in Schedule 2 of the Housing Act 1985 (as amended by s.146 of the 1996 Act) enables a housing authority to seek possession of a tenancy granted because of a false statement by the tenant or a person acting at the tenant's instigations. - 2.3.3.
+Applicants who knowingly withhold information or mislead the local authority when making their application the council's intention will be to prosecute applicants under the Fraud Act 2006 and/or Forgery and Counterfeiting Act 1981